jxmot/github_repo-sftp-server_update/README.md

 - [ ] **Other** -
   - [ ]

-Replace the following occurrences of:
+Replace the following occurrences of(*includes the renaming of files*):

 - [ ] `yourserver` - replace with something that identifies the server you will be connecting to
 - [ ] `.whatever` - the TLD of the server you will be connecting to